 These notes provide additional information needed to fully understand the government-wide and fund financial statements

-D. Other Information
+D. Required Supplementary Information

-This report presents certain required supplementary information concerning the City's budgetary comparison schedules for the General Fund and the Special Revenue Fund, in addition to the basic financial statements and accompanying notes.
+The City's budgetary comparison schedules for the General Fund and the Special Revenue Fund are presented, in addition to the basic financial statements and accompanying notes.

 GOVERNMENT-WIDE FINANCIAL ANALYSIS